-This, in turn, precipitated a protest meeting that was planned for Haymarket Square on May 4th.
-At the end of this meeting that night, there was an altercation between about 200 people and 176 police officers.
+This, in turn, precipitated a protest meeting planned for Haymarket Square on May 4th.
+At the end of this meeting that night, about 200 people and 176 police officers were in an altercation.
 An unknown assailant dropped a dynamite bomb, panic shooting began, and police killed some of their own men.
-Four workers and seven police officers’ deaths resulted from the shooting and bomb; dozens were wounded.
+Four workers and seven police officers died from the shooting and bomb; dozens were wounded.

 On May 5th, martial law was declared throughout the U.S., and anti-labor governments leveraged the affair to crush local Union movements; labor leaders in Chicago were arrested, Union newspapers were closed down, and eight men were tried.
 The trial lasted for two months, ultimately resulting in four hangings and another found dead in his cell.
 The governor pardoned those still alive.

 All of this gained international publicity, influencing similar labor movements.
 Twenty country delegates met in Paris on July 14, 1889, at the Marxist International Socialist Congress, a socialist and labor party organization.
-Influenced in part by the Haymarket Affair, May 1st was established as International Workers’ Day, or Labour Day.
+Influenced partly by the Haymarket Affair, May 1st was established as International Workers’ Day, or Labour Day.
 The 1904 Sixth Conference of the Second International meeting in Amsterdam called for

 “all Social Democratic Party organizations and trade unions of all countries to demonstrate energetically on the First of May for the legal establishment of the eight-hour day, for the class demands of the proletariat, and for universal peace.”

 U.S. Observance of Labor Day

-Though Oregon was the first state to make it an official public holiday in the U.S., as I mentioned, it became a Federal holiday in 1894, at which time 30 states celebrated it.
+Though Oregon was the first state to make it an official public holiday in the U.S., as I mentioned, it became a Federal holiday in 1894, when 30 states celebrated it.
 Now, all American states recognize it as a federal holiday.
-In the U.S., it is considered the unofficial end of summer, it being a three-day weekend ahead of the school term in some parts of the country.
+In the U.S., it is considered the unofficial end of summer, a three-day weekend ahead of the school term in some parts of the country.
 In days of yore, all school systems began then, as well as football.
 Now, school often starts in August, and football seems to run all year long, with occasional interruptions by baseball.

 Can You Wear White After Labor Day?